 In fact, if a CPS worker, in good faith, believes that there is a danger of immediate harm to your child, your child can be removed immediately without a court order.
-And this is still not a civil rights violation, even if they are later proven to have been mistaken, it's their belief at the time that matters most.
+And this is still not a civil rights violation.
+Even if they are later proven to have been mistaken, it's their belief at the time that matters most.

 If CPS crosses the line into violating your civil rights, then legal relief may be available to you.
 This can occur when overzealous or untrained social workers investigate a case without adhering to the constitutional rights of individuals, particularly those dealing with due process and search and seizure.
 Under 42 USC 1983, every person has the right to be free from constitutional violations caused by government actors.

-For instance, if a child is removed without there being any basis for a worker's good faith belief that the child is in immediate danger, then that could be a due process violation under section 1983.
+For instance, if a child is removed without any basis for a worker's good faith belief that the child is in immediate danger, then that could be a due process violation under section 1983.

-Finally, if a parent believes that Child Protective Services acted with discriminatory animus because of the parent or child's race, national origin, gender, or other protected class, there may be other civil rights violations to sue under.
+Finally, if a parent believes that Child Protective Services acted with "discriminatory animus" because of the parent or child's race, national origin, gender, or other protected class, there may be other civil rights violations to sue under.

 CPS exists to protect children and place them in safe care.
 In some cases, the people who are meant to help can be the abusers.

 Aside from emotional distress, you should speak with an attorney if you believe you or your child experienced any of the following: